 After taking a break from riding to attend college and start a family, Lynn began her professional career and now has over 25 years of teaching experience.
 She has coached many of her riders to victory in the Hunter, Jumper, and Equitation Rings.
 Her students have competed and placed in many regional medal finals and have won numerous year-end championships.

 Lynn’s goal is to produce great riders as well as educated horsemen.
 Her positive approach to teaching focuses on cultivating a strong partnership and respect between horse and rider, and developing the character and skills that will help her students win not only in the show ring but also in life.

-Giving back to the sport that has given her so much, Lynn holds her United States Equestrian Federation R-rated judge’s license in Hunter and Hunter/Jumping Seat Equitation, and travels throughout the year officiating at horse shows.
-She has served on numerous boards and committees governing our sport.
-Lynn is currently a USHJA Zone 10 Committee Member, and she sits on the Board of Directors for Sierra Nevada Horse Show Association where she serves on both the Competition Standards and Structure committee, as well as the Member Education committee.
+Giving back to the sport that has given her so much, Lynn holds her United States Equestrian Federation R-rated judge’s license in Hunter and Hunter/Jumping Seat Equitation as well as an R-rated license in Hunter Course Design.
+Lynn travels throughout the country officiating at horse shows, and has served on numerous boards and committees governing our sport.
+Lynn is currently a USHJA Zone 10 Committee Member, and sits on the Board of Directors for Sierra Nevada Horse Show Association where she serves on both the Competition Standards and Structure committee, as well as the Member Education committee.